vhsoares/vhsoares/README.md

 ### Hello 👋

-🔭 I’m currently working on a website to help adopters to find new pets.
+🔭 I’m currently working on a meeting scheduler.

-🌱 I’m currently learning GoLang
+🌱 I’m currently learning Python 🐍

 👯 I’m looking to collaborate on anything that might make the world better.
 Please Contact me.